A few months ago, we noticed that after our 7-year-old spent any significant amount of time on the iPad, she turned into a zombie.

 - These are high-quality apps, so most of them aren’t free.
 In my experience, the majority of the free apps for kids we’ve downloaded have been buggy, boring, or closer to the Junk Food category – or all three.
 In the category of educational games for kids, it seems that you generally get what you pay for.

-- Just in case you’ve already got these or they aren’t exactly what you’re looking for, check out 3 Secrets to Finding Awesome Apps for Your Kids for tips on how to select a good quality educational app.
+- Just in case you’ve already got these or they aren’t exactly what you’re looking for, check out 3 Secrets to Finding Awesome Apps for Your Kids at the end of this post for tips on how to select a good quality educational app.

 Now, onto the Brain Food!